YarnSpinnerTool/YarnSpinner/Documentation/Unity.md

 ## Tutorial

 > ***Note:*** This tutorial assumes that you know at least a little bit about [Unity](http://www.unity3d.com).
-In particular, it assumes that you know how to get around the Unity editor, how to work with game objects, and how to write scripts in C#.
-If you don't know these things, check out [Unity's documentation](http://unity3d.com/learn)!
+In particular, it is helpful that you know how to get around the Unity editor, how to work with game objects, and how to write scripts in C#.
+If you don't know these things, check out [Unity's documentation](http://unity3d.com/learn).

 Yarn Spinner is designed to be easy to work with in Unity.
 It makes no assumptions about how your game presents dialogue to the player, or about how the player chooses their responses.